 Oddworld: Abe's Exoddus gives us Soul Storm Brew, a drink so addictive that the Glukkons are able to make willing slaves out of the Mudokons by giving out 'free samples'.
 Once the Mudokons were hooked, the Glukkons told them that to get more they would have to work for them.

 The cookies baked by Piffany in Nodwick.
 Armies will halt their invasions and rebuild the towns they destroyed in return for them.
 The gods themselves will threaten holy wars to get some, and do anything you want for the recipe.
+Nodwick was able to use her brownies and punch as part of a scheme to convince a mercenary army to fight off an orc horde and rebuild every single town destroyed by said horde.
+(The mercenaries choose the cookies over the orc chieftain's offer of allowing them a portion of the loot and their pick of the women of the conquered territory for not trying to stop them.)
 Oh, and you know how Nodwick is a Chew Toy for whom even his hundreds of deaths is no escape from constant mistreatment at the hands of Artax and Yeagar, and whatever monsters they encounter?
 He's still a lucky bastard because when Piffany makes her cookies he gets to lick the bowl.

 Sam Starfall of Freefall.
 No, that's not a dish, that's a character.
 His planet lacked any mass extinction events that forced life to evolve back to its previous point, resulting in his proteins being so simple and easy to digest that even Earthly herbivores find his flesh incredibly delicious.